 The top four crops in DeKalb County are corn, soybeans, wheat and hay.
 Following the 2012 drought, DeKalb County harvested 48,000 acres of corn (average 95 bushels per acre); 65,800 acres of soybeans (average 43.5 bushels per acre); 10,300 acres of wheat (average 67.9 bushels per acre); and 6,300 acres of hay (average 3.1 tons per acre).
 The average rental rate for an acre of non-irrigated land in DeKalb County was $125.

-online and get one credit.
-You are only allowed to do the online program once in 5 years.
+program online and get one credit.
+You are only allowed to do the online program once

 will be sent after registration is complete.